PersiaML/tutorials/src/configuration/index.md

 * `initial_sparse_checkpoint(str, required)`: Embedding server will load this ckpt when start.

+#### metrics_config
+`metrics_config` defines a set of configuration options for monitoring.
+See [Monitoring](../monitering/index.md) for details.

+* `enable_metrics(bool, default=false)`: Whether to enable metrics.
+* `push_interval_sec(int ,default=10)`: The interval of pushing metrics to the promethus pushgateway server.
+* `job_name(str, default=persia_defalut_job_name)`: A name to distinguish your job from others.

 ### shard_server_config
+`shard_server_config` specifies the configuration for the embedding server.

-* `capacity(int, default=1_000_000_000)`: The capacity of each embedding server.
+* `capacity(int, default=1,000,000,000)`: The capacity of each embedding server.
 Once the number of indices of an embedding server exceeds the capacity, it will evict embeddings according to [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) policies.
 * `num_hashmap_internal_shards(int, default=100)`: The number of internal shard of an embedding server.
-Embeddings are saved in a HashMap which contains multiple shards(sub-hashmap).
+Embeddings are saved in a HashMap which contains multiple shards (sub-hashmaps).
 Since the CRUD operations need to acquire the lock of a hashmap, acquiring the lock of the sub-hashmap instead of the whole hashmap will be more conducive to concurrency between CRUD operations.
 * `full_amount_manager_buffer_size(int, default=1000)`: The buffer size of full amount manager.
-In terms of performance, embedding server does not traverse the hashmap directly during full dump.
+In order to achieve better performance, the embedding server does not traverse the hashmap directly during full dump.
 Instead, Embedding is submitted asynchronously through full amount manager.
 * `num_persistence_workers(int, default=4)`: The concurrency of embedding dumping, loading and incremental update.
-* `num_signs_per_file(int, default=1_000_000)`: Number of embeddings to be saved in each file in the checkpoint directory.
+* `num_signs_per_file(int, default=1,000,000)`: Number of embeddings to be saved in each file in the checkpoint directory.
 * `enable_incremental_update(bool, default=false)`: Whether to enable incremental update.
-* `incremental_buffer_size(int, default=1_000_000)`: Buffer size for incremental update.
-Embedding will be insert into this buffer after updating the gradient.
-Once the buffer is full, the embeddings in the buffer will be dumped.
+* `incremental_buffer_size(int, default=1,000,000)`: Buffer size for incremental update.
+Embeddings will be inserted into this buffer after each gradient update, and will only be dumped when the buffer is full.
+Only valid when `enable_incremental_update=true`.
 * `incremental_dir(str, default=/workspace/incremental_dir/)`: The directory for incremental update files to be dumped or loaded.

 ### middleware_configs